XefoCoin/xefocoin/README.md

-XefoCoin is a PoS cryptocurrency.
+XefoCoin is a Pow/PoS cryptocurrency.
 ===========================

 Mainnet: